Skip to main content

 Tips for the Juiciest Roast Chicken

-• Loosen the skin – Getting a little seasoning under the skin makes every bite flavorful.
+• Loosen the skin and season– Getting a little seasoning under the skin makes every bite flavorful.

 • Baste often – Spoon pan juices over the chicken a few times as it roasts.